-I decided to focus on three comprehensive design goals: (1) preserve the view of the surrounding neighbors, (2) create as many apartments as possible with a lake view and (3) design outdoor areas that would be attractive to residents and visitors alike.
+I decided to focus on three comprehensive design goals: (1) preserve the view of the surrounding neighbours, (2) create as many apartments as possible with a lake view and (3) design outdoor areas that would be attractive to residents and visitors alike.
 I developed three site concepts catering to all of these demands and, in this post, I will describe how using Spacemaker’s software would have improved my decision-making in terms of concept development and time management.

 In the summer of 2019, I started working for Spacemaker and found myself with a powerful platform at hand that allowed me to test my assumptions in a data-driven manner — in a fraction of the time, with more accuracy and comprehensiveness than I could have achieved using just my architectural instinct and education.

 The insights I received from Spacemaker are threefold: (1) The view analysis proved that the new buildings would not block the view of the neighbours as much as I thought they would (2) but it also revealed that a smaller number of apartments would have a lake view.
 Also, the noise and wind analysis showed (3) that the outdoor areas would not meet the level of comfort that I expected.

 The construction sector is the least digitized industry in the world.
 Many workflows and ways of working have not changed for decades, including the way I worked: drawing on tracing paper and basing the concepts on estimates of how the wind, sun, views, and noise would affect the buildings.

 Spacemaker gave me a tool that supercharged my intuition with data and smart analytics — dissolving time-consuming, manual steps into short simulations within the platform.

 For example, it took me a lot of time to analyze the density and heights of each of the proposals, time that would have been better spent creating more proposals that would bring me closer to optimal solutions.